 The question "Tell me about yourself" is sort of an icebreaker to start the conversation.
 It's a query you can take in any direction while still giving some critical information to the interviewer.

-Depending on your response, it can lead to related follow-up questions.
+Depending on your response and how you describe your background, it can lead to related follow-up questions.
 From now on, the interview will seem more like a casual networking conversation as opposed to a stiff and rehearsed set of answers.

 This can raise your professional stock significantly while proving to the recruiter that you are not only the most qualified person for the job but also a good communicator.
 And, of course, it's all about getting to know who you are, so prepare yourself and shine.